activecm/rita-legacy/pkg/sniconn/Readme.md

                 - Type: string

 These fields are included in same `dat.tls` subdocument as the destination IP addresses described above.

+If any of the certificates presented by the TLS servers responding to the SNI are invalid, the `dst_cert_invalid` flag will be set to `true`.

 The subject lines from the TLS certificates presented by the TLS servers respnding to the SNI are stored in the `subjects` field.